MdSiamAnsary/SportsCorner/README.md

 ### Display of League tables with information

 - **Home page** After log in, user goes to home page.
-In the home page, the top four teams of the current league tables of five leagues are displayed.
+In the home page, the top four teams of the league tables of five leagues are displayed from last updated information.
 - **Individual League pages** For each of the five leagues, there are individual webpages.
-In each of them, current full league table is shown with the information about qualifying for UEFA Champions League and rules of promotion and relegation.
+In each of them, current updated full league table is shown with the information about qualifying for UEFA Champions League and rules of promotion and relegation.

 ### Navigation and Logging out
 From any of the individual league pages or from home page, user can go to any of the pages or log out.